-The Yamamoto plane crafting story begins in Miki-Shi, on the island of Honshu, in 1903.
-There, a young man named Kiichi Yamamoto entered into an apprenticeship with the well-known master blacksmith, Utaro Kurokawa.
-Over the next 16 intensive years the student became himself a master, and in 1919 the Yamamoto Plane Company was born.
+The Yamamoto plane crafting story began in Miki-Shi, on the island of Honshu, in 1903.
+There, a young man named Kiichi Yamamoto entered into an apprenticeship with the well-known master blacksmith Utaro Kurokawa.
+Over the next 16 intensive years the student himself became a master, and in 1919 the Yamamoto Plane Company was born.

 Kiichi's reputation as a maker of fine steel tools had been well established when, in 1945, he took on as an apprentice his own son Katsuzo (later to become master blacksmith Katsusaburo).
 This father-to-son tradition continues today with Yoshihiro Yamamoto (or, third generation master blacksmith Tetsushinsai Horaku, as he became in 2010 when he passed the prestigious “Miki Dentoukogeishi” test) and his son Kensaku.
 Together, they carry on the Yamamoto legacy by respectfully adding their considerable experience upon centuries of accumulated blacksmithing science.

 Founded in 1578, the small town Yoita-cho, on the island of Honshu, was primarily home to blacksmiths who specialized in making swords for the Samurai elite.
 At the end of the Samurai period, however, the talent of the blacksmiths was redirected and the families of Yoita-cho branched out to produce high quality hand forged tools for temple builders throughout Japan.
 Today, the unbroken legacy of excellence continues to be passed down through the generations, with products from this small town being highly treasured by woodworkers and craftsmen around the globe.